eckinger/uchomp/server/README.md

 - POST `/update-profile`: Updates a user’s full name and cell number.
 - POST `/create-order`: Adds a new food order to the system.
 - DELETE `/delete-order/:id`: Removes a specific food order by ID.
+- GET `/orders`: Retrieves all active food orders with participant information.
 - GET `/api/users`: Lists all users in the system.

 Additionally, the PostgreSQL schema was modernized.
 In the old schema, the order model involved an ambiguous relation between `order_group`, `food_order`, and `user`, and lacked structured phone/email fields.
 The new schema now includes: